nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

     :    Renames the `Business` tag to `Pleasure` only in task 1.

 !!! note
-    Note that without the *INDEX* parameter, this will affect all tasks tagged with the specified tag, such as *Business* in the example above.
+    Note that without the *INDEX* parameter, doing this will affect all tasks tagged with the specified tag, such as *Business* in the example above.

 #### Deleting tags